 On one of my recent trips around the world – yes, only in cyberspace do I travel, I discovered a site that rents and sells property in France.

-If on the other hand you are not into the French property market at this moment in time but rather wanting to search for ideas for the refurbishment of your home, then these examples are just up your alley.
+If on the other hand, you are not into the French property market at this moment in time (perhaps los angeles real estate is more to your area), but rather wanting to search for ideas for the refurbishment of your home, then these examples are just up your alley.
 If you’re wanting to sell your home, or perhaps looking into profiting off your own property by renting it out (you’ll need a rental property analysis for this; check out Roofstock for more information), refurbishing is also a good idea for increased income.
 I know a lot of people who are selling a property are put off refurbishing it as they feel that is money they could have spent on their new house.
 However, it is important to remember that refurbishing your property will add extra value to the price of it and if you do things carefully, it will amount added to the value of the property will be more than what you spend on the refurbishment, meaning you will make some profit.
 If you need some money to cover the price of the refurbishment or for your new property whilst you wait for your current one to sell, you could always take out a bridging loan.
 This bridging loan calculator will help to get you the best bridging loan possible.

 I hope you find this property inspirational.

 This is an example of how you can transform a 18th-century stable into a spacious residential home.

 This one is near Paris and I simply have to have it!